cwiegert/Klipper-Autotune-Neptune-Base/README.md

 ## 2) Modifying the autotune.py to use the new packages
   ### Change this line:
-Once you have installed the klipper_tmc_autotune, you will need to modify the source code on your machine and make use of the modules from teh previous step.
-Unsing putty, Cyberduck ssh into your machine and navigate to the /home/mks/klipper_tmc_autotune directory.
+Once you have installed the klipper_tmc_autotune, you will need to modify the source code on your machine and make use of the modules from the previous step.
+Unsing putty or Cyberduck ssh into your machine and navigate to the /home/mks/klipper_tmc_autotune directory.
 Use the appropriate tool like nano, vi or vim to edit
           **autotune_tmc.py**
 The first lines in the file, modify as follows:
 ```python